Grand Slam Track: Development

 Former sprinter Michael Johnson, who had had the idea for Grand Slam Track since the 1990s, announced in February 2024 his intention to launch a track and field league in 2025.
 It was announced that the league would include a series of events during the track season between April and September, though events ended up only running through June.
 Johnson, along with billionaire hedge fund manager Bill Ackman, were reported to be investing millions of their own money in the league.

 The announcement of the League in February 2024 came with the stated aims to increase and boost the sport of track and field in public consciousness and to promote the sport outside the four-yearly cycle of Olympic Games.
 One of the aims is for the Track and Field League to resemble other sports leagues, with global athletes.
 As opposed to once every four years like the Olympic Games, the Grand Slam Track league will occur four times every year.

 In May 2024, former middle-distance runner Kyle Merber confirmed he was employed as Senior Director of Racing.
 Olympic champion and former sprinter Morolake Akinosun was announced as the Head of Athlete Relations in September 2024.

 Among the first athletes to sign-up for the events in June 2024 were double Olympic champion 400 m hurdler Sydney McLaughlin-Levrone and 2023 world champion and 2024 Olympic silver medalist in the 1500 m Josh Kerr.
 In September 2024, it was confirmed that Cole Hocker and Yared Nuguse, the 2024 Olympic gold and bronze medalists respectively in the 1500 metres, had signed onto the league.
 During this month sprinters Kenny Bednarek and Fred Kerley also signed onto the league.

 On 13 September 2024, LetsRun.com reported that the Grand Slam Track meet locations would be in Los Angeles, New York City, Kingston (Jamaica), and Birmingham (England), with the events being held during two weeks in April and two weeks in May, noting that they had not yet confirmed the information with a second source.
 In November 2024, Grand Slam Track officially announced the four locations as Kingston, Los Angeles, Miramar, and Philadelphia.

 By 19 December 2024, the entire set of racers for the 2025 season was announced.
 The roster included 13 individual global gold medalists, although notable omissions included Noah Lyles and Sha'Carri Richardson.

-On 12 June 2025, it was announced that the Los Angeles Slam was cancelled for various reasons, including the current "geopolitical climate of LA" and a "poor lease agreement with UCLA".
+On 12 June 2025, it was announced that the Los Angeles Slam was cancelled, with the league's offered explanations placing blame on the "geopolitical climate of LA" at the time, and a "poor lease agreement with UCLA".
 On 18 June 2025, Grand Slam Track announced a partnership with Sundial Media and Technology Group.